silas-ever/my-app/README.md

 # About the Project
 This is a simple project to begin getting familiar using ReactJS.
 It was created for educational purposes.

+The application is a simple textbox and a button.
+When text is entered and 'Submit' is clicked, the entered text will appear under the box.

 # Getting Started with Create React App